I Don’t Wait for Inspiration

 - Shadow History (another 15-20 songs, dating from the early nineties to 2001);

-- COQ and Cottage Industry (40-50 songs by Ben W, W. COQ, Menu and the COQ Bros, all 2003-6, plus Discretion Assured: The Rise of COQ & Cottage Industry Recordings, which has teetered on the verge of being finished for 2-3 years).
+- Cottage Industry Recordings (40-50 songs by Ben W, W. COQ, Menu and the COQ Bros, all 2003-6, plus Discretion Assured: The Rise of COQ & Cottage Industry Recordings, which has teetered on the verge of being finished for 2-3 years).

 Inspiration?
 I’ll admit it, sometimes a hole in an old project (Breaking Glass, say) requires filling, and inspiration – in a small dose – can help me to plug it.
 Here and there an old song or story will need a previously unthought-of layer or flourish to really set it off.
 But for the most part I’m refining old ideas, quarrying down through the products of bygone inspirations to their essence.
 And in the case of a project like Shadow History, whose songs, sound and (for the most part) arrangement have been fixed in my imagination since at least 2001, I’m really just waiting – for favourable circumstances in which to do it justice, for a time and space in which to perform and record, and for the equipment and production skills with which to do so.
 It’s been a long wait.